almahmudbd/copy-real-url/README.md

 For Facebook Chat links and links in Hangouts, the userscript provides similar functionality, offering the real link for copying.

+##Known Bug
+Not working with facebook's big link previews, Contributions are welcome!
+Feel free to submit pull requests [in GitHub](https://github.com/almahmudbd/copy-real-url-userscript)

 ## Changelog

 ### Version 1.2